gefyrahq/gefyrahq.github.io/gefyra/versioned_docs/version-2.0.0/shared-environments/index.md

 ---
-title: Setting Up Shared Kubernetes Clusters
+title: Setting up a Shared Kubernetes Cluster
 sidebar_position: 1
 ---

 import DocCardList from '@theme/DocCardList';

-# Setting up Shared Kubernetes Clusters
+# Setting up a Shared Kubernetes Cluster
 This chapter contains guides on how to set up shared remote Kubernetes for Gefyra.
-These guides are for **multiple clients** use cases.
+These guides are usually for **multiple client** use cases.

 <DocCardList />